 - 1 cup soy milk

-- 1 medium sized zucchini, grated & liquid squeezed out
+- 1 medium sized zucchini (courgette) grated and liquid squeezed out

-- a generous handful of dill, finely chopped
+- 1 generous handful of fresh dill finely chopped

 - Large mixing bowl